Detour expected in Bella Vista on Forest Hills Boulevard

 The final project will begin Thursday on Forest Hills near Knighton Drive.

-Two lanes will be available for traffic along the detour, according to the release.
+Traffic signals will direct one lane of vehicles along the detour, according to the release.

 ADVERTISEMENT